marnequigg/GWAS_tails/README.md

   4) covariate file

        - same format as the phenotype file but can only be used with the lm and lmm
-       - probably good to include year as a covariate or incorporate as a random effect somehow
+       - probably good to include year and DBH as a covariate or incorporate as a random effect somehow
   5) gene file

        - gene regions in the genome